yaira2/Quick-Pad/docs/REFACTOR.md

 The application is split into four sections:

-* QuickPad.UI - User interface layer - only contains XAML and code behind
+* QuickPad.App - User interface layer - only contains XAML and code behind
 * QuickPad.Mvvm - Model layer - only contains ViewModels and Models
 * QuickPad.Data - Data Access layer - only contains Persistance.
 * QuickPad.Mvc - Controller and View Definition layer - only contains View definitions and the ApplicationController.